Vindicta-Team/Vindicta-Docs/docs/alt-save-game-storage.md

 You can also save files into separate files if you install this addon:
 [FileXT at Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2162811561)
-Currently it only supports x86 and x64 Windows Arma builds.
+~~Currently it only supports x86 and x64 Windows Arma builds.~~ At 22 Jan.
+2022 Linux support was added.
+Now it should work both on Windows and Linux.

 # Advantages